Why sketching is so important for a designer ?

 You are getting the information immediately.
 Which gives the prior testing to the brand.

 “We have noticed that you have sent this, can you take a picture of that, or elaborate more on that ?”

 - So brands are able to identify if there is an issue with a product that they try to identify much faster.
-And then our feedbacks for the product are displayed in a very beautiful graphs and reports that are generated instantaneously.
-Where traditionally, they are looking at excel spread sheet and spending days to generate the reports although our process is about “Push the button”.
+And then our feedbacks for the product are displayed in very beautiful graphs and reports that are generated instantaneously.
+Where traditionally, they are looking at excel spreadsheets and spending days generating the reports although our process is about “Push the button”.

 - Yes, we can certainly do that as well.
 A lot of times we are just generating the feedbacks from the users.
 But if they are looking for recommendation we can do that as well.

 - If the company is from Asia or anywhere in the world, is it a problem for you guys ?

 - No, Not at all.
 We work with a lot of international brands and even American brands that are serving the world.
 So we have to be able to work with the brands all around the world.
 We are based at Portsmouth, Hampshire – but we are an online platform, so basically we just need to be connected to the internet – everyday everyone is.

 who have started to work with us